Environmental Ethics Outreach

 To actualize participants full potential by facilitating an opportunity to foster critical thinking and engagement with the environment in a creative and supportive atmosphere.

-This project was originally inspired by Jacqueline Mackey, who graduated with a degree in environmental studies at NAU in 2011 and is now enrolled in an MA program at Prescott College.
-Students enrolled in environmental ethics at NAU in the summer of 2011 developed Jacqueline’s idea as part of their coursework, and coined the name MyEarth Adventures to describe her vision.
+The Environmental Outreach Program was inspired by Jacqueline Mackey, who graduated with a degree in environmental studies from NAU in 2011 and is currently enrolled in an MA program at Prescott College.
+Students enrolled in environmental ethics at NAU in the summer of 2011 developed Jacqueline’s idea as part of their coursework.
 They worked as teams and developed a curriculum, structured a budget, created a marketing plan, incorporated GIS technology, designed a logo, and wrote a mission statement.
 Their creative and productive efforts were informed by their study of Henry David Thoreau, Aldo Leopold, Peter Singer, and Jack Turner.
 Students used GPS devices to locate indigenous species like agave and sugar sumac.
 They discussed how the Sinagua used such plants and how it affected their relation to the land.
 The pilot program included discussions about Leopold’s Land Ethic and the land community.

 High School Student Program Testimonials, 2014